FAQ: Frequently Asked Questions about Robert A. Heinlein, his works

 Another story, “Fire Down Below” might not have been written in any case as it was made technologically obsolete by the time the collections were being assembled.
 They were set in Antarctic uranium mines, which were the only major source of fissionables in the world of the Future History.
 The uranium enrichment technology invented in World War II reduced the importance of those mines.

-does the Future History and the World as Myth relate together?
+Does the Future History and the World as Myth relate together?

 The “World as Myth” is a name given by one of the characters to the Multiverse that is featured in at least three, and possibly all five, of Heinlein’s last novels.
 (The Number of the Beast – 1980, Friday – 1982, Job: A Comedy of Justice – 1984, The Cat Who Walks Through Walls – 1985, and To Sail Beyond the Sunset – 1987).
 Heinlein scholar Bill Patterson speculates that these five books might have been the setup for a huge mega-novel about a war in the Cosmic All paralleling Doc Smith’s universe of the Lensmen.